Help! Why Don’t Edibles Get Me High?

 edibles liver effect

-In rare cases, it could be your liver preventing you from feeling the effects of edibles.
+In rare cases, your genetics could prevent you from feeling the effects of edibles.
 Scientists aren’t exactly sure why, but some people have a specific liver enzyme that metabolizes cannabis differently, effectively making them immune to edibles.
 This rare variation only affects the body’s response to edibles since smoked cannabis isn’t metabolized in the liver.

 Edible Alternatives